 Increase the standard deviation for the distribution that determines the value a Player places on team success vs. contract size (success vs. compensation).

 Vary the Max Contract Size a Team can offer to a Player.

+Vary the proportion of teams willing to go over the salary cap, and the amount that each team is willing to go over by.

+Vary the rate at which Teams decrease their contract offer length each week that passes in the offseason.

 Each of these experiments will be run repeatedly, holding the other parameters constant.
 For each experiment, we will be observing how changing the parameter influences the average volatility (league parity) of the NBA.